 How long does the experiment need to operate for?
 Does the experiment require any crew interaction?

+We need a minimum of 10 days of experimentation.

 Will payload need to be returned or disposed of once ops complete

+Yes, we would like for the payload to be returned to us.

 What kind of data needs to be collected during the mission and will ground operations be required (ie. Downlinking to NanoRacks mission control?)

+The ardulab will be fully automated and it will collect all data.
+The data will need to be downlinked to NanoRacks mission control.

 EQUIPMENT DESCRIPTION